Office of Student Affairs Academic Success

 3. an "F" in any of their upper division courses.

-Students who fail to meet with the Director McKenna Nolan will have a hold placed on their registration for the following semester.
+Students who fail to meet with an Office of Student Affairs administrator will have a hold placed on their registration for the following semester.

 No information about a student's participation in this Mandatory Academic Support Program will be included in the student's official records.